dperique/termi-chat/README.md

 * fix the the TGWU so that we use an api call instead of requests/curl style so I can specify the model
 * allow a second LLM source so I can have two LLMs up and not have to wait for LLMs to load.
+* allow me to set the temperature and maybe max tokens on the replies

 ## Getting ollama to work